BhavaniPrasadBhavani/passionfruit_streaming_service/README.md

 1. In your React app, use the CloudFront URL to fetch video content.
 2. Implement video playback using a suitable React video player component.

-## Deployment

-- Deploy your React app to a hosting service of your choice (e.g., AWS Amplify, Netlify, Vercel)
-- Ensure your deployed app has the correct CloudFront URL configured

 ## Security Considerations